etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 ## Elastic Network Interfaces (ENI) - Overview

 Logical component in a VPC that represents a **virtual network card**
+They are what gives EC2 instances access to the network.
 They are used outside of EC2 instances as well.

 <img src="images/eni.png" width="700">